ryanburge/socsci/README.md

     ``` r
     install.packages("devtools")
-    devtools::install_github("ryanburge/blocks/building")
+    devtools::install_github("ryanburge/socsci")
     ```

-### There are just a handful of functions to building right now
+### There are just a handful of functions to the package right now

 ## Counting Things